Usually responds within 1 day

 If improving your English is a goal, you will be immersed in an English-only environment as my knowledge of other languages is, at best, very minimal!!
 You will have the opportunity to live day-to-day in an environment as close to being "your own home" as possible.
 Learn and experience what it is REALLY like to live as a Canadian in a rural setting does!

 A volunteer staying with me would be asked to assist with occasional fence maintenance, haying (including some stacking of bales - hard work but rewarded with magnificent meals!!) and if capable, some minor tractor maintenance, and daily feeding of horses (minimal most of the time as they are pastured).
-If you are an experienced rider, you can lunge/exercising horses both on the ground and under saddle.
+If you are an experienced rider, you can lunge/exercise horses both on the ground and under saddle.
 You will learn to assisting me with training my own horses to drive, and perhaps head to a show with me as my "navigator" (you get to ride on the carriage with me during competition - a really fun and thrilling experience - I take part in "Combined Driving" - Google it!!).
-Other work includes minor light gardening and lawn/yard/light building maintenance (i.e. perhaps painting a shed or something like that - nothing huge) and helping care for my house pets.
+Other chores includes minor light gardening and lawn/yard/light building maintenance (i.e. perhaps painting a shed or something like that - nothing huge) and helping care for my cat.